 The project will enhance the character of the site, surrounding neighborhood, and community by adding a new Class A office/R&D building.
-The new building exceeds minimum setback requirements and has increased setbacks on each additional story, thereby reducing visual impacts.
 The proposed project uses architecture and high-quality site design as well as adequate landscaping and parking.
 With implementation of the TDM Plan, peak hour vehicle trips will be reduced and traffic impacts are minimized.
+The proposed building is three stories in height, with perimeter trees that help to minimize the visual impact from the street.
+The nearest residential properties are located approximately 1/4 of a mile away to the east, across Mathilda Avenue and behind the existing four to six-story LinkedIn buildings that are under construction.